 Before a planned hospital stay or during an unexpected event, work closely with the care team to eliminate potential causes of immobility and to ensure that movement is part of the treatment plan.

-To learn more about preventing immobility syndrome, visit the UPMC Centers for Rehab Services or call 1-888-723-4277 for an appointment.
+To learn more about preventing immobility syndrome, visit the UPMC Rehabilitation Institute or call 1-888-723-4277 for an appointment.

 Headquartered in Pittsburgh, UPMC is a world-renowned health care provider and insurer.
 We operate 40 hospitals and 800 doctors’ offices and outpatient centers, with locations throughout Pennsylvania, Maryland, New York, West Virginia, and internationally.
 We employ 4,900 physicians, and we are leaders in clinical care, groundbreaking research, and treatment breakthroughs.
 U.S. News & World Report consistently ranks UPMC Presbyterian Shadyside as one of the nation’s best hospitals in many specialties and ranks UPMC Children’s Hospital of Pittsburgh on its Honor Roll of America’s Best Children’s Hospitals.
 We are dedicated to providing Life Changing Medicine to our communities.